The Best Magnetic Shower Curtains (2026)

 Size72x72

-The Titanker is the curtain we would buy for our own bathroom, and the reason is boring in the best way: it does exactly one job and does it cheaply.
+The Titanker is the curtain we would buy for our own bathroom, and the reason is boring in the best way: it does one job and does it cheaply.
 It is a clear 72-by-72-inch liner in polyester and PEVA with a weighted bottom hem, so it hangs straight and stays pinned against the tub instead of drifting in to greet your shins.
-At $6.99 it costs about the same as a fast-food lunch, which changes how you think about it.
-When it eventually clouds, as every PEVA liner does, you swap it without resentment rather than scrubbing a $30 curtain you feel obligated to save.
+At $6.99 it costs about the same as a fast-food lunch, which changes how you treat it.
+When it clouds, as PEVA liners do, you swap it without resentment rather than scrubbing a $30 curtain you feel obligated to save.

 The honest caveat is the review count.
-At 78 reviews and 4.5 stars, the rating is good but the sample is small compared with the thousands behind some other picks, so we cannot yet say how the weighting and seams hold up over years rather than months.
-For a liner this inexpensive that matters less than it would on a premium curtain, because the low price builds replacement into the plan.
-If you specifically want a decorative standalone curtain, this is not it.
+At 78 reviews and 4.5 stars, the rating is good but the sample is small next to the thousands behind some other picks, so we cannot yet say how the weighting and seams hold up over years rather than months.
+For a liner this cheap that matters less than it would on a premium curtain, because the low price builds replacement into the plan.
+If you want a decorative standalone curtain, this is not it.
 As the unseen liner that keeps water in and the hem down, it is the best value here and an easy first recommendation.

 Runner-Up